Scholarship Application Instructions

 When to Apply

-March 1 – April 30: Apply for a scholarship to be used for new enrollments that start the second half of the current year.
+Apply for a scholarship to be used towards new enrollments that begin the following calendar year.

-August 1 – September 30: Apply for a scholarship to be used towards new enrollments that start the following year.
+Apply for a scholarship to be used for new enrollments that begin the second half of the current year.

 U.S. CITIZENS and U.S. PERMANENT RESIDENTS ONLY are eligible to apply for:

 INTERNATIONAL APPLICANTS ONLY (non-U.S. citizens with country of residence outside the U.S.) are eligible to apply for:

-How to Apply
+How to Apply - Online Only

 Required Application Documents